opensquare-network/docs-off-chain-voting/website/docs/strategies.md

 ---

 ## Definition
-A Strategy is way to calculate the result for a proposal.
+A Strategy is a result calculation method for one proposal.

-## Example strategy
-`quadratic-balance-of` is very common strategy for OpenSquare voting proposal.
-Under this strategy each vote weight will be considered as its square root of balance(On the proposal creation block height).
-It helps to get a [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) result.

-## Other Common strategies
+## Current strategies

-`balance-of` is the other strategy commonly used.
-It simply takes voter's balance as vote weight.
+- balance-of: It simply takes a voter's balance as vote weight.
 The majority of holders with the opinion wins.
+- quadratic-balance-of: It takes the square root of a voter's balance as the vote weight.
+For example, if Alice with balance 100 vote, her weight is 10.

 ## More strategies
-Under development.
+Absolutely users will need more strategies.
+Will be actively developing new ones for different scenarios.
+Any suggestions, [contact us](mailto:yongfeng@opensquare.network).